wp-plugins/better-wp-security/readme.txt

 = iThemes Sync Integration =

 Manage more than one site?
-Manage away mode, handle malware scanning, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.
+Manage away mode, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.

 = New! iThemes Brute Force Protection Network =